 * This is the Professional Version. *

-An insulinoma is a rare pancreatic β-cell tumor that hypersecretes insulin.
+An insulinoma is a rare pancreatic beta-cell tumor that hypersecretes insulin.
 The main symptom is fasting hypoglycemia.
 Diagnosis is by a 48- or 72-h fast with measurement of glucose and insulin levels, followed by endoscopic ultrasound.
 Treatment is surgery when possible.
-Drugs that block insulin secretion (eg, diazoxide, octreotide, Ca channel blockers, β-blockers, phenytoin) are used for patients not responding to surgery.
+Drugs that block insulin secretion (eg, diazoxide, octreotide, calcium channel blockers, beta-blockers, phenytoin) are used for patients not responding to surgery.

-Insulinomas are a type of pancreatic endocrine tumor (see Overview of Pancreatic Endocrine Tumors) that arises from islet cells.
+Insulinomas are a type of pancreatic endocrine tumor that arises from islet cells.
 Of all insulinomas, 80% are single and may be curatively resected if identified.
 Only 10% of insulinomas are malignant.
-Insulinoma occurs in 1/250,000 at a median age of 50 yr, except in multiple endocrine neoplasia (MEN—see Overview of Multiple Endocrine Neoplasias) type 1 (about 10% of insulinomas), when it occurs in the 20s.
+Insulinoma occurs in 1/250,000 at a median age of 50 yr, except in multiple endocrine neoplasia (MEN) type 1 (about 10% of insulinomas), when it occurs in the 20s.
 Insulinomas associated with MEN 1 are more likely to be multiple.

 Surreptitious administration of exogenous insulin can cause episodic hypoglycemia mimicking insulinoma.